Marsha Blackburn says she will run for Senate even if Corker reconsiders retirement

 When she was asked if she thinks she would beat Corker, she replied: "I certainly do."

+Blackburn met with President Trump this week for a bill-signing, and also with adviser Kellyanne Conway to work on the opioid epidemic, a spokeswoman for Blackburn told Fox News.

-Blackburn was likely buoyed by some polls showing her holding a commanding lead over Corker should he jump back in the race.
+The congresswoman is likely buoyed by some polls showing her holding a commanding lead over Corker should he jump back in the race.
 According to The Tennessean, a poll by a pro-Blackburn PAC found that found 55 percent of respondents favored Blackburn, while only 26 percent favored Corker.

 That poll also found that in a head-to-head matchup between Blackburn and Democratic challenger former Gov. Phil Bredesen, 44 percent of likely voters said they favored Blackburn, while Bredesen netted 39 percent.